Jose Siri Player Props: Rays vs. Yankees

 Jose Siri At The Plate

-- Siri is hitting .233 with three doubles, two home runs and four walks.
+- Siri is hitting .208 with three doubles, three home runs and five walks.

-- Siri has had a base hit in nine of 14 games this season, and multiple hits once.
+- Siri has had a base hit in 10 of 17 games this year, and multiple hits once.

-- He has hit a long ball in two of 14 games played this season, and in 4.1% of his plate appearances.
+- In 17.6% of his games this year, he has homered, and 5% of his trips to the dish.

-- In 50.0% of his games this year, Siri has had at least one RBI.
-He's picked up more than one in 21.4%.
+- Siri has driven home a run in eight games this year (47.1%), including more than one RBI in 17.6% of his games.

-- He has scored at least once seven times this season (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.